Applessr/Education-Management-System-Server/README.md

 ## Project Description

-The **Banking System** is designed to facilitate secure account management, transaction processing, and financial operations.
-The system allows users to register and log in, manage their accounts, perform transactions (e.g., deposits, withdrawals, transfers), and view transaction history.
-Admins can manage user accounts, verify transactions, and handle reports.
-The system ensures secure and scalable operations, using industry-standard technologies to protect user data and transactions.
+The university registration system is designed to facilitate student, instructor, and administrator interactions.
+It enables students to register for courses, view schedules, check grades, and monitor payment status.
+Instructors can manage course content, grade students, and communicate important updates.
+Administrators handle student and faculty data, course offerings, schedules, and payment verification.
+The system ensures secure, reliable, and scalable operations, supporting the future growth of users while providing an intuitive interface for all stakeholders.

 ## Features